 linkerd CLI now supports a

-addon-config flag, which is used to pass the confiugration
+addon-config flag, which is used to pass the configuration

 of add-ons.
 Now, the above configuration file can be passed as

-# Install with control plane tracing enabled, and a add-on configuration file linkerd install --control-plane-tracing --addon-config ./config.yaml
+# Install Linkerd with additional configuration from `./config.yaml` linkerd install --addon-config ./config.yaml

 Installation through Helm